Latest update: 10/8/2025

 Unit can draw line of sight, to anything on the board, that is in the front arc (3 sides) of their hex, in the direction they are facing.

-However, terrain may block line of sight.
+However, terrain or other units may block line of sight.
 See the terrain rules for which of these block line of sight.
 In such cases, if you can draw a straight line from any part of the front arc of the unit any part of a hex, then it can be seen.
+Other units block line of sight in the same way.
+However, if a unit is in an adjacent hex to another unit, it can see through it.

 Move